starmaid/pulseofexploration/README.md

     Wait for the Green STATUS LED to blink 10 times and then you can disconnect the pwoer cable.

+The next time you power on the RPi, it should run the lights sequence!
+You can test it before integrating with your system.

+### Hardware Assembly

+This is a series of steps that are a little complex to save the effort of learning to solder.
+If you have access to a soldering iron and different pin connectors, I recommend making your own wiring harness setup.
+However, that doesn't apply to most of my friends who will be reading this, so give it a shot.

 20. Take your knife and pop the pins from the LED strip connector.
 You just have to press the raised section down, and then push out.

     ![](/docs/build1.png)